Cotton Fabric Types You Can Use To Sew Clothes With!

 Cotton jacquard is a type of fabric that is made using a special loom that creates intricate patterns in the fabric.
 It is often used for clothing as jacquard fabric is known for its beautiful patterns and designs, as well as its durability, making it a great choice for unique garments.

 Muslin is a very lightweight and loosely woven fabric.
-It is available in different weights and it often considered to be a crisp and stiff fabric.
+It is available in different weights, and it often considered to be a crisp and stiff fabric.
 Many people use it for making up their test garments.

 Terry Toweling / Terry Cloth